tenthousandfireants/Micro-Conflict-RULES/README.md

 #2   email rulebreaking evidence or of anyone hacking to gyldendragegaming+HACKERREPORT@gmail.com

 #3   Don't spam music on platoon mics, ear screaming, anything generally annoying.
-Also NO RACISM  or any other bigotry, harassment, or discrimination.
+Also NO RACISM, Homophobia, Transphobia  or any other bigotry, harassment, or discrimination.
+Don't be a jerk.

 #4   Obey the Bohemia Interactive terms of service for Arma Reforger.